Pacific Coast of Mexico

-The Pacific Coast of Mexico or West Coast of Mexico stretches along the coasts of western Mexico at the Pacific Ocean and its Gulf of California (Sea of Cortez).
+The Pacific Coast of Mexico (Costa del Pacífico de México) or West Coast of Mexico (Costa Oeste de México) stretches along the coasts of western Mexico at the Pacific Ocean and its Gulf of California (Sea of Cortez).

 Geography

 Baja California peninsula

 On the western Baja California peninsula coast, it extends from the border with the United States at Tijuana in the state of Baja California, south to the tip of the peninsula at Cabo San Lucas in the state of Baja California Sur.
 On the peninsula's eastern coast it extends from the head of the Gulf of California to Cabo San Lucas.

 Mainland

 Along Mexico's western mainland its Pacific Coast extends from the head of the eastern Gulf of California near the Colorado River Delta in the state of Sonora to south of the gulf to the open Pacific, and then further south to the border with Guatemala in the state of Chiapas near Tapachula.